AT 2017: Day 8, Bly Gap to Beech Gap

 Bluestem

-During most of this section I hiked with Bluestem.
-I first met him on day 3 when we were holed up at Blood Mountain Cabins during the storm.
+For much of the day, I hiked with Bluestem.
+I first met him on Day 3 when we got off the trail at Neel Gap because of a storm.

 Hiking with Bluestem

-We chatted as we hiked, and found that we had a lot of things in common.
-This and the easy trail made the hiking go quickly.
+We chatted as we hiked, and along the way found that we had several things in common.
+We hiked at about the same pace.
+The trail for a few miles wasn't difficult, and our conversation made the hiking go quickly.

 Standing Indian Mountain